Read this content. Log in or sign up.

 Business Description

-AS OF 07 Jan 2025- Mizuho is just about the third largest by asset size among Japan's three megabanks.
+AS OF 19 Mar 2025- Mizuho is the third largest by asset size among Japan's three megabanks.
 It was formed in 2000 through the merger of the former "City" banks, Fuji and Dai-Ichi Kangyo, and the Industrial Bank of Japan, a provider of long-term industrial credit financed by bond issues.

 - Its main units are Mizuho Bank and Mizuho Trust & Banking (focusing on asset management and related services).
 The group's other main business is Mizuho Securities, a leading player in debt capital markets in Japan and the US.

 - It expanded in North America in 2015 by acquiring assets and staff from RBS and has successfully captured more markets and commercial banking business in conjunction with its securities arm.
-It also acquired Greenhill, a boutique M&A firm, in 2023.
+It also acquired Greenhill, a boutique M&A firm, in 2023, and owns ~50% of Rakuten Securities and 15% of Rakuten Cards.

-- Mizuho is less diversified than its peers by product segment, and has historically been more corporate focused.
+- Mizuho is less diversified than its megabank peers by product segment, although its securities arm is large.

 Risk & Catalysts